PhD Soil Science; MPhil Environment and Development; MSc Environmental Geochemistry; BSc Zoology

 Dr Jessica Allen works at C4 EcoSolutions as a Climate Change and Environmental Consultant.
 Prior to working at C4, she held a Post-Doctoral position at Stellenbosch University.
 Her PhD thesis focussed on latitudinal patterns of variation in adaptive capacity and phenotypic plasticity in arthropods.
 Jessica is particularly interested in climate change adaptation, invasive species and environmental restoration.
 Her skills include data handling and analysis in R, with a focus on mixed modelling, Bayesian inference and mapping, as well as data visualisation and science communication.
 Her work at C4 has included the Natural Soil Infrastructure and Ecosystem Services Assessment research project (funded by the South African government’s Department of Environmental Affairs), as well as large-scale adaptation projects in South Africa and abroad.

-MSc Zoology, BSc (Honours) Wildlife Management, BSc Veterinary Biology
+MSc Geology; BSc (Honours) Biological Sciences; BSc Applied Biology and Geology

-Emma joined C4 EcoSolutions in 2019 as a Climate Change and Environmental Consultant.
+Emma works at C4 EcoSolutions as a Climate Change and Environmental Consultant, having joined the company in January 2019.
 She holds an MSc in Public Policy and Administration from the London School of Economics and Political Science (LSE), where she investigated the gender empowering and limiting impacts of South Africa’s social protection instruments.
 Prior to joining C4, Emma had various policy and operational roles in the South African and British NGO sectors, working in human rights, youth employment, development and environmental affairs.
-Emma is particularly interested in environmental policy, urban socio-ecological systems, sustainable livelihoods, and the dynamics of climate change with gender-based vulnerability and resilience.
+Whilst at C4, Emma has contributed to several GCF, GEF and BioCarbon Fund projects, including leading the development of an innovative refugee-oriented adaptation funding proposal and co-leading a private sector engagement strategy to combat deforestation.
+As the in-house gender and policy specialist, Emma has also contributed to the policy, governance and gender components of various company projects.
+Emma is particularly interested in environmental policy, sustainable livelihoods, climate justice and the dynamics of climate change with gender-based vulnerability and resilience.

 Thabisisani works at C4 EcoSolutions as a Climate Change and Environmental Consultant.
 His work at C4 has included: undertaking baseline assessments for GEF-LDCF projects in The Gambia and Lesotho; developing a programme document for a large-scale ecosystem-based adaptation (EBA) in Turkey’s Mediterranean forests; and conducting research on the capacity of restored subtropical thicket to support wildlife and sequester carbon under the Department of Environmental Affairs’ Subtropical Thicket Restoration Project.
 Thabisisani holds a Master’s degree in Conservation Ecology from Stellenbosch University, where he investigated the impacts of a widespread alien invasive tree, Prosopis, on the ecosystem structure, function and agricultural productivity of Nama Karoo rangeland in South Africa.

-Kelly joined C4 EcoSolutions in 2019 as an intern.
+Kelly works at C4 EcoSolutions as an analyst, having joined the company in 2019.
 She holds a PhD in Zoology from the University of Cape Town where she investigated the potential role of termites in the formation of enigmatic landscape features known as ‘fairy circles’ in the Namib Desert.
-Prior to joining C4 EcoSolutions she worked as a research assistant at Stellenbosch University, looking at the use of cover crops and adjacent natural habitats to attract beneficial insects to apple orchards in the Grabouw Valley.
+Prior to joining C4 she worked as a research assistant at Stellenbosch University, looking at the use of cover crops and adjacent natural habitats to attract beneficial insects to apple orchards in the Grabouw Valley.
 Kelly is particularly interested in ecological entomology, biodiversity conservation and finding innovative ways to improve the resilience of ecosystems to climate change.

 Debbie joined C4 in 2014 and currently serves as the Administrative Office Manager.
 She is versatile, reliable and efficient, with more than 10 years’ experience supporting managers and executives in fast-paced environments.
 Through her role at C4, Debbie has developed a diverse skillset, including client relations, human resources, recruiting, project management and administrative support